imageio/imageio/docs/classes.rst

   .. py:method:: imageio.Format.read(request)

     Return a reader object that can be used to read data and info from the given file.
-Used internally.
 Users are encouraged to use imageio.read() instead.

   .. _insertdocs-imageio-Format-save: